 Laboratory medicine and pathology clinicians study blood, body fluids, tissues and other body samples to diagnose and treat illnesses and monitor disease.
 Our team of pathologists and medical laboratory professionals work in these clinical laboratories:

 Phlebotomists collect blood to be tested in our clinical laboratories.
 This may be done while you are an inpatient or on an outpatient basis.

 Our radiologists, technologists and nurses perform and interpret more than 500,000 examinations annually, including:

 Most radiology exams require a doctor’s referral.
-If your doctor is a Partners Healthcare physician, he or she can make the referral order and appointment in our electronic order-entry system.
-Physicians who are not part of the Partners Healthcare network need to fax an imaging exam order to us.
+If your doctor is a Mass General Brigham physician, he or she can make the referral order and appointment in our electronic order-entry system.
+Physicians who are not part of the Mass General Brigham network need to fax an imaging exam order to us.

 Annual mammogram screenings do not require a referral.
 Women can schedule the appointment themselves by calling Radiology Scheduling at (617) 732-6248.